AndreasChrisafopoulos/fpga-hdmi-pong/README.md

 ## Academic context and attribution

 This project was developed individually as part of the **Digital Systems Laboratory** course at the **University of Thessaly** during the **Winter Semester 2025–2026**.
-It was submitted under the administrative designation **Team 23**, which consisted of one student.

 After completing the core laboratory requirements, I extended the design with additional functionality, including one- and two-player game modes, a start menu, Game Over graphics, score tracking, configurable movement, collision handling, and seven-segment display integration.
 The complete system was implemented in Verilog and verified on a Spartan-7 FPGA with real-time HDMI output.

 The laboratory specification and some verification infrastructure were provided by the course.
-The RTL included in this repository is the submitted implementation; AMD/Xilinx primitives are instantiated for clocking, serialization, and differential output.
+The RTL included in this repository is the submitted implementation.
+AMD/Xilinx primitives are instantiated for clocking, serialization, and differential output.

-No open-source license is currently granted.
-The code is published for portfolio and educational review purposes.
+No open-source license is currently provided.
+The code is shared for portfolio and educational review purposes.